 Carbon Monoxide can kill

-For further information please see the Health and Safety Executive’s website
+For further information please visit the Health and Safety Executive’s website.

 The National Landlords Association (NLA) provide a short video on their website regarding general gas safety, landlords duties and CO poisoning.

 HSE runs a free Gas Safety Advice Line offering information on gas safety that is open between 9am and 5.30 pm, Monday to Thursday and 9am to 5pm on Friday (excluding bank holidays).

 To contact the Gas Safety Advice Line Freephone 0800 300 363.